monarch-initiative/hpo2robot/docs/setup.md

 # setup

-We will generate a standalone exectuable with GraalVM once the app is mature.
+We will generate a standalone executable with GraalVM once the app is mature.
 For now, checkout the project and enter the following to run it

 ```